 Further, another significant factor that will determine the type of HVAC system you require for your home is related to the BTUs of the HVAC unit.
 These units are also known as British Thermal Units.
 As we said earlier, these units will differ between HVAC systems, and it is extremely important that you choose a system with the correct number of BTUs to cool and heat your home.
 This is because these units will determine how much power is required to control the temperature of your indoor environment.
 Therefore, a unit that is too small for your home will need homeowners to use more energy to control their indoor temperature.
 On the other hand, an HVAC unit that is too big for your home will also give you more power than necessary to manage your home environment.
 These units are ultimately determined by:

 As you can see, numerous factors will influence the cost of installing an HVAC in Kitchener.
 However, with the professional help and guidance of the team at Boonstra Heating and Air Conditioning, you can rest assured knowing your home is in good hands.

-When partnering with our team, we’re happy to offer homeowners in Kitchener 0% interest rates and no payments for the first 12 months on all HVAC systems!
+When partnering with our team, we’re happy to offer homeowners in Kitchener 0% interest rates and no payments on all HVAC systems!